-1. Functional Materials and

-Processing for Clean Energy.
-The NREL functional materials and processing initiative aims to: 1) accelerate the discovery and development of new materials, devices, processes, and tools for deployable low-cost reliable RE/EE applications and their rapid evolution into deployable technologies; and 2) accelerate the development of materials processing science to enable new, scalable, highthroughput low capital (CAPEX) manufacturing technologies.organic perovskites
+1. Functional Materials and Processing for Clean Energy.
+The NREL functional materials and processing initiative aims to: 1) accelerate the discovery and development of new materials, devices, processes, and tools for deployable low-cost reliable renewable energy and energy efficiency applications and their rapid evolution into deployable technologies; and 2) accelerate the development of materials processing science to enable new, scalable, highthroughput low capital manufacturing technologies for organic perovskites